Taxation & Compliance

 Everything You Want to Know About Purpose Code P0102

-International trade is one of the important sectors in the Indian economy.
-Cross-border transactions are made possible only if there is a strict compliance with RBI regulations.
-Among the many aspects of compliance, the correct usage of purpose codes is an important one as they classify international transactions under RBI guidelines.
+International trade is one of the important sectors of the Indian economy.
+Cross-border transactions are made possible only if there is strict compliance with RBI regulations.
+Among the many aspects of compliance, the correct usage of purpose codes is important as they classify international transactions under the RBI guidelines.

 What is a Purpose Code?

-A purpose code is a unique identifier as mandated by the Reserve Bank of India (RBI) to classify foreign exchange transactions.
+A purpose code is a unique identifier regulated by the Reserve Bank of India (RBI) to classify foreign exchange transactions.
 These codes are important for:

 Objective Code P0102